kyleawayan/opus-quad-pro-dj-link-analysis/README.md

 Showing this image however shows that the image wasn't complete.
 It was only a part of the image and the rest was grey.

-However, next packet sent after might be a conitnuation of the image.
+However, next packet sent after might be a continuation of the image.

 ```
 0000  51 73 70 74 31 57 6d 4a  4f 4c 56 4f 50 55 53 2d   Qspt1WmJ OLVOPUS-